 New River Gorge West Virginia Coal Mining Heritage

 For five decades, coal mining in West Virginia helped power industry and expansion throughout the United States.
-Without the rich coal mines of this and other regions, the industrial revolutions would not have been the world changing and country-building time that it was.
+Without rich coal mines, the industrial revolution would not have been the world changing and country-building time that it was.

-Much of our country was built on with coal, from steam engines trains transporting food and cattle to market to factories that produced sewing machines and automobiles and to the power plants that still make much of our country run.
+Much of our country was built using coal, from steam engine trains transporting food and cattle to market to factories that produced sewing machines and automobiles and to the power plants that still make much of our country run.

 Companies and Coal Miners

 The story of coal in West Virginia is one of technological innovation and greed, wealth and suffering, pride and violence.
 Coal companies made fistfuls of money on the backs and lives of their miners who worked in dangerous and unhealthy conditions and often ended up in debt to the famous ‘Company Stores’.

 Controlled by companies, coal towns, and most families living in them had little hope of existing in anything but poverty.
 Corporate interests controlled everything they bought, everywhere they lived and all the work they did.